 Global Partners in Care

 The values of caring and compassion aren’t restricted by borders.
-This is a lesson the Hospice Foundation (HF) learned in its nearly 10 years of helping Center for Hospice Care (CHC) support the work of the Palliative Care Association of Uganda (PCAU).
+This is a lesson the Hospice Foundation (HF) learned in its 10 plus years of helping Center for Hospice Care (CHC) support the work of the Palliative Care Association of Uganda (PCAU).
 As twinned organizations under the Global Partners in Care (GPIC) umbrella, CHC has assisted PCAU in bringing culturally appropriate palliative care to those in need throughout Uganda.

 The success of this partnership is the primary reason the Hospice Foundation was one of the first contacts made by the National Hospice and Palliative Care Organization (NHPCO) as it began to the search for a new home for GPIC – an organization created to support Africa’s hospice and palliative care programs’ ability to provide compassionate care.

 GPIC provides opportunities for U.S. hospice and palliative care organizations to make a commitment to support a hospice and palliative care organization in a developing country.
 Partners engage in capacity building, strategic planning, education, fundraising, and technical assistance to expand and improve services for those in need.

 It’s important to note that no donations to Center for Hospice Care or the Hospice Foundation are used to support global initiatives, unless explicitly requested by the donor.

 In 2019, GPIC celebrated 20 years of impact through grassroots partnerships and collaborations.
 Since 2004, more than $6 million has been sent directly to support hospice and palliative care partner organizations in Africa, India and Nepal.
 While the financial contribution fails to capture many other benefits of engaging in partnership, it does demonstrate the magnitude of impact a network of small grassroots partnerships can have.